8 guides

 Data and consistency

-Start here for database indexes, transactions, locking, sharding, and eventual consistency.
+Start here for transactions, CAP tradeoffs, isolation, replicas, sharding, and eventual consistency.

 Learning path

-Start here for database indexes, transactions, locking, sharding, and eventual consistency.
+Start here for transactions, CAP tradeoffs, isolation, replicas, sharding, and eventual consistency.

-Diagnose query explosions, tune connection pools, plan migrations, and keep database-backed APIs stable.
+Diagnose query explosions, tune concurrency and pools, and prepare replicas, migrations, backups, and recovery.

-Learn how production systems handle dependency failures, retries, duplicate work, and overload.
+Learn how production systems handle failures, retries, duplicate work, lock contention, overload, and recovery.

 5 guides